maltesie/bridge2/README.md

 remove the python3env folder to reinstall the virtual environment the next time the bridge script is run.

-### 3 Reinstall or update bridge2

-If you install a new version of Bridge2, delete your old installation folder and use the new downloaded version instead.

 ## Usage

 The usual analysis is split into 4 steps: